Shreyash-Kale/Food-Vision/README.md

 # FoodNet 🍔👁

+> Please go through the "FoodNetipynb" colab file for source code.
 An end-to-end CNN Image Classification Model which identifies the food in your image.

 I worked out with a pretrained Image Classification Model that comes with Keras and then retrained it on the infamous Food101 Dataset.